-This policy applies to all aspects of apps and actions, including their content, advertising content (where permitted), behavior, and listing information in the Directory.
+This policy applies to all aspects of Actions and actions, including their content, advertising content (where permitted), behavior, and listing information in the Directory.

-We don't allow apps that facilitate or promote sexual gratification or sexually explicit content.
+We don't allow Actions that facilitate or promote sexual gratification or sexually explicit content.
 This includes:

 - Pornographic, sexually explicit, or erotic content.